Beacroxx/BeaRTOS/README.md

 - Memory is automatically reclaimed when tasks terminate
 - The system reuses memory from terminated tasks for new tasks
 - Each task gets a unique name (randomly generated if not specified)
+- Memory usage is tracked and displayed in real-time
+- Heap allocations are monitored for potential memory leaks
+- Memory regions (Flash, RAM, Heap) are tracked and reported

+The memory monitoring system provides:
+- Real-time tracking of Flash memory usage
+- RAM usage monitoring including data and BSS sections
+- Heap allocation tracking with used and free space
+- Memory region statistics for system optimization
+- Automatic memory leak detection through allocation tracking
+- Visual feedback through the LCD display

 The RTOS includes a yield delay mechanism that allows tasks to wait efficiently:
 - Tasks can voluntarily yield their execution time while waiting